jdx/mise/docs/configuration.md

 # configure messages displayed when entering directories with config files
 status = { missing_tools = "if_other_versions_installed", show_env = false, show_tools = false }

+# "_" is a special key for information you'd like to put into mise.toml that mise will never parse
+[_]
+foo = "bar"
 ```

 ## System config: `/etc/mise/config.toml`